Unified.to

 ActionKit is documented as a synchronous endpoint for executing actions.
 That fits agent tool calling where you want immediate results.

-Where teams typically add complexity is around ongoing updates (changes over time): triggers, scheduled jobs, and execution history.
+Complexity increases when handling ongoing updates across systems (data changes over time).
 Paragon supports these patterns across its broader platform, but ActionKit itself is not positioned as an event delivery layer for real-time updates across providers.

 Unified is designed around real-time reads/writes and event delivery patterns across platforms:

-For agents, this reduces recency ambiguity and avoids building background jobs for 'keep data up to date' behavior.
+For agents, this reduces uncertainty around data freshness and avoids building background jobs for 'keep data up to date' behavior.

 Normalized objects vs per-provider action schemas